Print this Page

 Note that the album_art_names= line is broken here, in the real file it must be one long line.
 I have split the media_dir paths in Audio, Video and Fotos.
 This is not needed for MiniDLNA but other programs and humans that use these directories like it better this way.

 You don’t need to create the db_dir, it will be created when MiniDLNA is started if it’s at the default location /tmp.
-But since /tmp is a tmpfs (ramdisk) these days the database and art directory cache is lost after each system boot.
+But since /tmp is a tmpfs (ramdisk) on some systems, the database and art directories are lost on these systems after each system boot.
 If you want to prevent this set the db_dir to /var/cache/minidlna.
-Before you start minidlna for the first time you must create that directory manually and let it own by user nobody.
-You need to create this by hand because user nobody is not allowed to create a directory in /var/cache.
+Before you start minidlna for the first time you must create that directory manually and let it own by user minidlna.
+You need to create this by hand because user minidlna is not allowed to create a directory in /var/cache.
+Note that if you use the rc.minidlna script from my Slackbuild, the init script will take care of this.

 Cache maintenance.